MR-Kotuk/PersoNet/README.md

 ### SwiftText
 Create personalized message templates in seconds.
 Save time, stay consistent, and communicate effortlessly!

+### QuickSearch
+Lets you quickly find persons by keyword, status, type, and tags, making your search more efficient and precise than ever!

 ### Security
 Your data is securely encrypted and always protected.